-Men's Pants: Khaki or dress slacks that reach to the shoe but are not dragging on the ground.
-(Not blue jeans or dungarees.
-No patch pockets, extra zippers, or extra seams.)
+Boys' Pants: Khaki slacks, with a belt, may be worn year-round.
+Khaki or dress slacks should reach to the shoe but should not drag on the ground (no blue jeans or dungarees, patch pockets, extra zippers, or extra seams).
 No oversized, super-baggy pants will be permitted.
 Slacks should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games).
 The slacks should have belt loops and a solid, dark belt should be used.

-Men's Shorts: During hot weather months (August to Fall Break and Spring Break to May) khaki walking shorts, with a belt, may be worn.
+Boys' Shorts: Khaki walking shorts, with a belt, may be worn year-round.
 Shorts should go to just above the knee but not below, and should not be excessively tight or loose-fitting.
 Shorts should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games)